tgcsaba/KSig/README.md

 ## Introduction

-The signature kernel is a similarity measure for sequences, that lifts a kernel on a given domain to **a kernel for sequences in that domain** strong theoretical guarantees:
+The signature kernel is one of the most powerful similarity smeasure for sequences, which lifts a kernel on a given domain to **a kernel for sequences in that domain** with strong theoretical guarantees:
-- It is a universal nonlinearity for time series, which means that it is flexible enough to approximate any continuous function on compact sets (of sequences.)
+- It is a universal nonlinearity for time series, which means that it is flexible enough to approximate any continuous function on compact sets of sequences.
-- Invariant to natural transformation of time series called reparametrization (in the discrete setting often called time warping), but can be made sensitive to it by including parametrization (time) as an additional channel.
+- Invariant to a natural transformation of time series called reparametrization (in the discrete setting often called time warping), but can be made sensitive to it by including time parametrization as an additional channel.

 The signature kernel between sequences can be computed using an instantiation of the `ksig.kernels.SignatureKernel` (also, see `ksig.kernels.SignaturePDEKernel`) class by lifting a static kernel (i.e. in this case an RBF kernel for vector-valued data from the `ksig.static.kernels.RBFKernel` class) to a kernel for sequences as:
 ```python